django-files/django-files/README.md

 >
 > OAuth may be configured from the UI.
 > AWS/Duo/Sentry **require** environment variables.
+> Switching between local storage and s3 is not supported and WILL cause problems.

 | Variable                  | Description        | Example                                              |
 | ------------------------- | ------------------ | ---------------------------------------------------- |